Málaga: Religion

 Most of the population of Málaga professes Roman Catholicism as its religion, although not many are practising Catholics.
-Protestants also have a presence in Málaga: one of seven congregations of the Reformed Churches in Spain is based in the city and is the only one that permits paedocommunion, while the Church of Jesus Christ of Latter-day Saints is growing.
+Protestants also have a presence in Málaga: one of seven congregations of the Reformed Churches in Spain is based in the city and is the only one that permits paedocommunion.

 Islam is represented by a growing number of immigrants and a mosque, while the Jewish community (primarily Sephardi) is represented by its synagogue and the Jewish Association.

 Sports

 Málaga is home to three major professional sports teams.
 These include: